jamieborland/MNIST-3-Layer-NN-from-scratch/README.md

 # 3-Layer Neural Network for MNIST Classification

 This project implements a 3-layer neural network from scratch using NumPy to classify handwritten digits from the MNIST dataset.
 The network consists of an input layer, two hidden layers, and an output layer, employing ReLU activation for hidden layers and softmax for the output layer.
-The model has an accuracy of ~ **90%** after 1000 iterations
+The model has an accuracy of ~ **90%** after 1000 iterations.

 ## File Navigation
 There are 2 files in this project.
 A py script which can be run on your local environment, and a jupyter notebook with the outputs of the python script.